ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

   - Other EITE development tasks: networking, data storage and distribution, etc.
 - Write/compile the library
   - Write, compile, and organize content for part 1 of the library
-    - Community governance specifications
-    - Technology information and specifications (engineering, construction, information technology, etc.), without dependencies: all information should be included in
+    - Specifications (from above)
-    - Subject area information (history, mathematics, engineering, etc.)
+    - Subject area information (history, mathematics, linguistics, engineering, etc.)
   - Continue compiling part 2 of the library
 - Dependent on additional finances, land, and people, provide physical cloud computing infrastructure.
 - Figure out how to connect the community's network to the Internet, somehow (it shouldn't be dependent on external parties: it should follow the Internet Archive's model of being an AS with peering agreements) to allow accessing and preserving the knowledge there